RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 The primary goal of the Order Management System (OMS) data modeling is to establish a well-structured, efficient, and scalable way to track, manage, and analyze all processes related to customer orders, from initial placement to final delivery.
 This model ensures accurate record-keeping, streamlined operations, and valuable insights into the order management process, ultimately leading to better business decisions and enhanced customer satisfaction.

 ## Database
-* The data modeling is implemented using Oracle Database.
+* The Order Management System (OMS) data modeling is implemented using Oracle Database.
 * Oracle Database ensures that the OMS can handle large volumes of data efficiently and securely.

 ## UK Customers Data Preparation and Processing